Our commitment to the community and the environment

 2014: We started to develop our Heart in Business approach.

-2018: We became the first UK supermarket (and only the second in the world) to launch plastic free zones, with c.1,800 plastic free products (please put link to press coverage – James can you do a ‘press’ page and put all the press on PF from the Grocer awards piece on it).
-At the latest count (17th of April 2019), we have 2,339 plastic free products and we are aiming for 3000 by June.
+2018: We became the first UK supermarket (and only the second in the world) to launch plastic free zones, with c.1,800 plastic free products.
+At the latest count (2nd of September 2019), we have 2,380 plastic free products and we are aiming for 3000 by the end of this year.
+All our press coverage can be found here, and a page dedicated to our plastic free zones can be found here.
+Please note that we are currently updating our website and we will have our press page completed soon.